21 Dry Skin Home Remedies to Add to Your Beauty Routine ASAP

 Natural dry skin remedy: Humidifier

-Dry air can cause dry skin, according to the Mayo Clinic.
+Dry air can cause dry skin, according to Mayo Clinic.
 If the air in your home is parched, try using a humidifier to add moisture to the air; it can help prevent an extremely dry face.
 Portable humidifiers or those that attach to a furnace can both help make your home’s air less dry.
+(Facial steamer vs. facial humidifier: what’s the difference?)

 Natural dry skin remedy: Virgin coconut oil